kawgh1/coinbase-clone-react-native/README.md

 ## Things I added

--   Really went to town with the Coin Gecko API
+-   Really went to town with the Coin Gecko API - it's really clear and easy to use!
 -   Added custom styling and conditional price formatting to accomodate for both very large prices like Bitcoin at $63,000 and very small prices like Shiba Inu at $0.00007146

 -   Styling